Derekcreeperer/rps-ai/README.md

 # rps-ai
- It is a simple AI that can play rock paper scissors against a human player.
-It is a simple AI based on possibilities.
+ It is anAI that can play rock paper scissors against a human player.
+It is quite simple and based on possibilities.